projectcalico/calico/security/try-node-to-node-encryption.md

 Enable WireGuard to secure node-to-node traffic in a {{site.prodname}} cluster.

 > **Warning!** Node-to-node encryption is a tech preview and should not be used in production clusters.
-It has had very limited testing and it will contain bugs (please report these on the {{site.prodname}} Users Slack or GitHub).
+It has had very limited testing and it will contain bugs (please report these on the Calico Users Slack or GitHub).
 This feature is currently not supported with overlay networks (IP in IP, VXLAN) due to known issues with NodePort services.
 {: .alert .alert-danger}

 ### Value